toralf/tor-relays/README.md

 ## Quick start

+The deployment is made by an _Ansible_.
-To setup a new Tor public bridge, i.e.: _my_bridge_, do
+To setup a new Tor public bridge, i.e.: _my_bridge_,

 1. clone this repo